 About the company: Edevane Darling has a long history of combining beloved European traditions, starting with our founding in 1923.
 Our founder, Jacob Whitsby, wanted to create a hotel that combined British elegance, Scandinavian hospitality, Irish ingenuity, and Spanish creativity.
 Thus, the first Edevane Darling Hotel in Scottsdale was born!
 Since then, we have continued to bring quality hospitality to visitors across the globe at our six locations, with more locations opening soon.

 At every Edevane Darling location, you can expect stunning architecture, five-star restaurants, and attentive service.
 We partner with local businesses to provide the freshest regional produce and products possible.
 Our staff also knows everything you might want to discover about the area, so just ask if there's anything you need!
 If you prefer to stay closer to home, tour our art gallery or our expansive gardens.
 At Edevane Darling, everything you can dream of is right at your fingertips.

 Job descriptions should represent your company well and encourage applications.
 More often, though, they're confusing, overwhelming, or just plain boring.
 No matter how many fancy job ads you crank out, recruiters will notice if your job description is poorly written.
 That's why we at BeamJobs do what we do, so your job description can shine!

 More than just being well-written, job descriptions should be fun.
 At BeamJobs, we love writing job descriptions that meet every requirement without sacrificing personality.
 We make ours informative and engaging, even for technical positions.
-Recruiters especially appreciate entertaining job descriptions because they are strong communicators who excel at engaging their audience, not to mention they'll know how to tailor their recruiter cover letters.
+Recruiters especially appreciate entertaining job descriptions because they're strong communicators who excel at engaging their audience, not to mention they'll know how to tailor their recruiter cover letters.

 When it comes to writing such amazing job descriptions, we know it can feel impossible.
 No worries—we've got the writing process covered!